 Our intention with 458 was to convert it into our new buffet train to allow our then-in-use one to come in for overhaul.
 However this didn’t stop it from putting in passenger appearances on an ITG gala in October 2014, as well as at its official handover ceremony in November.
 Work began on the conversion in Winter 2015, though as tends to happen more urgent priorities kept arising and as a result this work was protracted until August 2018.

 Among other work, a buffet compartment and kitchen facilities have been installed in the intermediate and the original 3+2 seating has been replaced with 2+2 to improve accessibility, whilst tables have been installed in every seating bay.
 The driving trailer has been gutted to allow future conversion to a Santa’s Grotto for our Christmas operations, and the guard’s compartment has been turned into a store.
 Wheelchair accommodation, previously housed in the guard’s compartment, has been moved to the intermediate.

 458 officially entered service as a buffet train in August 2018, though due to electrical faults it is hauled out by a diesel locomotive using a translator carriage for the time being.
-This carriage, DBSO No. 8918, has conventional couplings at one end and ‘Buckeye’ couplings at the other, allowing it to work with both 458 and our diesel locomotives that don’t use buckeyes.
+This carriage, DBSO No. 8918, has both conventional coupling hooks and drop-head buckeye couplings, allowing it to couple to 458 and our diesel locomotives.
 We do plan to return to using 458 under its own power eventually, but as with many things its a case of finding the time!